dferes/UTubeAPI/README.md

       ]
     }

-### Get a list of all comments matching the optional filter term: subscribedToUsername
+### Get a list of all subscriptions matching the optional filter term: subscribedToUsername

 ##### When subscribedToUsername is provided, returns all subscriberUsernames that are associated with subscribedToUsername.